EBI-Metagenomics/mgnify-biata-2021/docs/source/mag.rst

 .. code-block:: bash

-    cd /opt/data/assemblies/*contigs.fasta.metabat-bins2000/bin
+    cd /opt/data/session4/assemblies/contigs.fasta.metabat-bins2000/

 |image4|\  How many bins did the process produce?

 |image4|\  How many sequences are in each bin?

+|image4|\  What does each bin represent?

 Obviously, not all bins will have the same level of accuracy since some might represent a very small fraction of a potential species present in